uk-gov-mirror/hmcts.sscs-job-scheduler/README.md

 The service manages its clients' jobs with [Quartz](http://www.quartz-scheduler.org/).
 Applications importing this project as a JAR will be required to use their own database.
 This could be a PostgreSQL database for persisting those jobs.
-Also, Quartz is configured to run in cluster mode, i.e. the load will be distributed among multiple nodes, each running different jobs.
+Also, Quartz can be configured to run in cluster mode, i.e. the load will be distributed among multiple nodes, each running different jobs.